adamsilver/maintainablecss.com-jekyll/_chapters/02-semantics.md

 The clue above is that firstly, all the class names describe the *look* of the content, not what the content *is*.
 Secondly, because there are many aspects to *look* there are many class names per element.

+If you're going to write non semantic HTML like this why not just go full hog and use the style attribute:

+	<div style="color: red; float: left; width: 25%;"></div>

 ## Semantic HTML examples

 Let's take a look at a few semantic HTML modules.